AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/static_traffic_assignment/assignment_mechanics.rst

 We can also optionally include a preload vector for constant flows which are not being otherwise modelled.
-For example, this accounts for predetermined public transport vehicles at their regularly scheduled times, and reduces the capacity on each link accordingly.
+For example, this accounts for predetermined public transport vehicles at their regularly scheduled times and adds load to each link accordingly.
 AequilibraE supports various conditions for which PT trips to include in the preload, and allows the user to specify the PCE for each type of vehicle in the public transport network.

 To create a preload for public transport vehicles operating between 8am to 10am, do the following: